kalyan00102/Audio-to-Video/README.md

 1. **Delete the Node Group:** Delete the node group associated with your EKS cluster.

-2. **Delete the EKS Cluster:** Once the nodes are deleted, you can proceed to delete the EKS cluster itself.
+2. **Delete the EKS Cluster:** Once the nodes are deleted, you can proceed to delete the EKS cluster itself.# Audio-to-Video